dandyvica/clf/README.md

-criticalthreshold=<u16>  | when set to a 2-byte positive integer value, it means that critical errors will not be triggered unless this threshold is reached warningthreshold=<u16>   | when set to a 2-byte positive integer value, it means that warning errors will not be triggered unless this threshold is reached savethresholdcount       | when set, either critical or warning threshold will be save in the *snapshot* file
+criticalthreshold=<u16>  | when set to a 2-byte positive integer value, it means that critical errors will not be triggered unless this threshold is reached warningthreshold=<u16>   | when set to a 2-byte positive integer value, it means that warning errors will not be triggered unless this threshold is reached savethresholdcount       | when set, either critical or warning threshold will be save in the *snapshot* file runlimit=<u16>           | when set, for each execution of *clf*, the defined script (if any) will only be called at most the value set by this option

 ## Patterns definition
 When *clf* fetches a line from a logfile, it compares this string with a list of *critical* regexes defined in the configuration file first, if any.
 Then it moves to comparing with a list of *warning* regexes if any.
 Ultimately, it compares with a list of *ok* patterns.
 This latter comparison makes *clf* to reset ongoing threshold to 0.